 Update your PHP version

-If your site runs on an earlier version, you’ll need to update to at least 5.4 through your web server/host.
+If your site runs on an earlier version, you'll likely need to update your PHP through your web server/host.
 Every host handles this differently— you may need to contact yours directly, while others let you update through your admin tools.
 You’ll need to check with your web host directly to see how they recommend updating your site’s PHP version.